 Promoting a B2B business can be difficult and requires looking into a variety of marketing channels.
 Focusing on a few free channels like content marketing, SEO, social media, and referrals are a good place to start.
 Organically building your marketing can take longer, but also gives you a solid base to work from with less risk.

 B2B marketing takes more effort than its B2C counterpart but also has a much higher return.
 Marketing and sales are only worth investing in if you're able to handle B2B payments.

 B2B payments are transactions processed between two businesses for exchanged products or services.
 B2B payments tend to be for high sums and are often split across months or quarters.

 A B2B payment system is the software or program used to process payments.
 Many come with the ability to hold payments in escrow, check a customer's credit-worthiness, and have integrated reporting.
 The best, like BlueCart Payment Processing, include the ability to send automated payment reminders, process vendor payments, report on on-time or late payments, collections, and more.

 How Payments Work

 B2B payments are either received at the point of sale or an invoice is sent to the buyer at a later date.
-Most B2B businesses send invoices monthly and require payment in 30 days.
+Most B2B businesses send invoice templates monthly and require payment in 30 days.
 The method and terms of payment vary by business and relationship of the parties involved.